-- through personal appearance at a Registration Point or Identity Confirmation Point, - by a visit of an authorized Certum representative to the location where the subscriber is currently staying, - remotely, through secure electronic communication means, ensuring constant voice and visual contact of the person confirming identity with the subscriber.

-In the case of a remote verification process, the subscriber's identity is confirmed by two additional independent methods implemented during the ongoing process:

-- authentication of the applicant in an external reliable electronic identification system using electronic identification means issued in that system, i.e. by making a bank verification transfer via the Blue Media service, - independent video verification path provided by the AriadNEXT service, which additionally serves to check the originality of the presented identity document and to compare the image of a person with a photo that is contained the presented document.
+- through personal appearance at a Registration Point or Identity Confirmation Point, - by a visit of an authorized Certum representative to the location where the subscriber is currently staying, - remotely, through secure electronic communication means, ensuring constant voice and visual contact of the person confirming identity with the subscriber, where the subscriber's identity is confirmed by two additional independent methods implemented during the ongoing process: - authentication of the applicant in an external reliable electronic identification system using electronic identification means issued in that system, i.e. by making a bank verification transfer via the Blue Media service, - independent video verification path provided by the AriadNEXT service, which additionally serves to check the originality of the presented identity document and to compare the image of a person with a photo that is contained the presented document.